WinVector/rquery/extras/NarrowExample.md

     ##   `c`
     ##  FROM
     ##   `d`
-    ##  ) tsql_34549653817125379831_0000000000
+    ##  ) tsql_81423970329809720180_0000000000

 Notice the above `SQL` has a trivial extra inner select step. `rquery` reserves this `SQL` for extra effects such as query narrowing and it is presumed that such selects are easily removed by downstream query optimizers.
 The way `rquery` uses this stage is shown as follows.
-Suppose we later declare we are only going to use the new column "`e`"" as our our result.
+Suppose we later declare we are only going to use the new column "`e`" as our our result.

 ``` r
 op2 <- op1 %.>%
   select_columns(., "e")

 cat(to_sql(op2, db))
 ```